Skip to content

 everyone on the project.
 Ideal change management is not onerous.
 As

-updates from QA and release, but SNAC probably isnt large enough to
+updates from QA and release, but SNAC probably isn

-updates from QA and release, but SNAC probably isn't large enough to
+updates from QA and release, but SNAC probably isn

 justify anything too complex.